How UNH (UnitedHealth Group) Makes Money in 2025: A Deep-Dive With Income Statement

 4. Why does [segment/division] operate at a loss?

-Optum’s newer value-based care and international segments, despite generating significant revenue, posted operating losses in Q3 2025.
-This is because UNH aggressively invests in expanding care delivery and digital health, believing these will drive long-term growth—even if the division is unprofitable today.
+Certain segments, such as new healthcare services or Medicaid expansion, despite generating revenue, posted operating losses in Q3 2025.
+This is because UNH aggressively invests in technology, care delivery, and market expansion, believing these will drive long-term growth—even if the division is unprofitable today.

 5. How does UNH's effective tax rate compare to previous years?

-UNH's effective tax rate in Q3 2025 was 21.2%, consistent with previous years.
-This moderate rate is primarily due to the mix of domestic and international earnings and tax benefits from certain deductible expenses.
+UNH's effective tax rate in Q3 2025 was 21.2%, consistent with prior years.
+This moderate rate is primarily due to the company’s mix of domestic and international operations and tax benefits from certain investments.